alphagov/govuk-design-system/src/components/panel/index.md

 ### How to write confirmation panel text

 Keep your panel text brief, as it's only meant for a high-level explanation of what has happened.
-For example, 'Application complete'.

 Aim to use short words and phrases to make sure highlighted information is easy to read at different screen sizes.
-For example, shorter amounts of information is less likely to wrap around the panel, which can happen when using the zoom function on mobiles.
+For example, shorter amounts of information are less likely to wrap around the panel, which can happen when using the zoom function on mobiles.

-If you need to give detailed information, or more context, use the description text under the heading text.

 ## Interruption panel